 No, you do not have to work if you have a Federal Work Study Award.
 The award is an eligibility, but you do not have to take advantage of it if you do not wish to work.
 The Federal Government and the college provide money to pay the wages of students with need.

 Will my paycheck go directly to my student account?

-No, your pay is provided in the form of a paycheck on a monthly basis.
-It is not a direct credit to your account.
+No, your pay is direct deposited to the bank account you specify on a monthly basis.
+It is not a direct credit to your student account.
 Most students use their earnings for spending money or personal expenses.